Dr. Amy Hurd, DVM

 Dr. Ripp has one cat, Zserbo (named after a Hungarian pastry!) two dogs, Monty and Pemi, and two kids.
 Oh, and a husband, too.
 She spends her spare time with her family, outdoors whenever possible, and is an active volunteer Ski Patroller in the wintertime.

-Dr. Claire McCaffrey, DVM
+Dr. Cassandra Sheehan, DVM

 Abby enjoys spending quality time with her dog Patch, a blue merle Mini-Australian Shepard, and her cat Luna, a black domestic short hair.
 She enjoys binge watching tv shows, reading thrilling novels, and spending time with her friends and family.